Property investors rush to cash in on China's new "mini-Hong Kong"

 Units went on sale in early June and about 10 of 91 villas are left, while one of two 100-million-yuan houses has been sold, Li said.

-Some of the most expensive homes in the block cost 236,406 yuan ($37,100) per square meter, compared with the $27,200 per square meter for a luxury unit in Paris, or $23,300 per square meter in New York's Manhattan district in 2011, according to data from Knight Frank.
+Some of the most expensive homes in the block cost 236,406 yuan ($37,100) per square metre, compared with the $27,200 per square metre for a luxury unit in Paris, or $23,300 per square metre in New York's Manhattan district in 2011, according to data from Knight Frank.

 (Additional reporting by Alex Frew McMillan; Editing by Michael Flaherty, Anne Marie Roantree and Ryan Woo)